vishapoberon/vipack/readme.md

 `vipack -p irc_bot` — will build the package and dependencies in the default prefix: `~/vpkLocal`

+`vipack -a -p irc_bot` — ask for confirmation before building the package and dependencies in the default prefix: `~/vpkLocal`

 `vipack -p irc_bot -P /tmp/coolprefix` — will do the same in the custom prefix.

 `vipack -p irc_bot -P /tmp/coolprefix -t /tmp/myothertree` — the same, but the dependency resolution will be conducted by using custom package description tree.